Sisters of Perpetual Indulgence: Inception

 The Sisters of Perpetual Indulgence made their first appearance on Castro Street in San Francisco in 1979.
 Their approach and appearance was not new or extraordinary for the place or time.
 Starting in the 1960s, the Castro District began transitioning from a working class Irish Catholic district going through significant economic decline.
 A gay bar opened on Market Street and gradually, gay men began to migrate to the neighborhood.
 By 1977, between 100,000 and 200,000 had moved to San Francisco from all over the United States, changing the political and cultural profile of the city.
-The migration created a gay community in the city with enough political clout to elect a gay representative to city government, Harvey Milk.
+The Castro was also known for the outrageous characters who were 1970s mainstays, such as Jesus Christ Satan and The Cosmic Lady, who endeared themselves to local residents with their unique perspectives, particularly during street events such as the Castro Street Fair and Halloween in the Castro.
+At the same time, religious participation in politics appeared in the late 1970s with the activism of Anita Bryant, and Jerry Falwell's establishment of the Moral Majority.
+The Castro District had been publicized nationally as a major gay neighborhood and was targeted by evangelists who took weekly trips to loudly preach to the residents about the immorality of homosexuality.